pkp/pkp-docs/dev/documentation/en/getting-started.md

 All contributions should be written in a branch and pushed to your fork.
 Then open a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to PKP's repository.

+For code that is intended for inclusion in the main codebase:
+- New features are best contributed to the `main` branch for inclusion in the next major release.
+Bug fixes are best contributed to the latest stable branch (e.g. `stable-3_3_0` for 3.3.0).
+- The design patterns used in PKP software should be understood and followed when possible.
+This includes:
+  - Localization standards
+  - Security practices (checking database IDs, avoiding cross-site scripting attacks, etc)
+  - Maintenance considerations (please include upgrade and installation scripts when required)
+  - Code formatting, variable naming, and stylistic conventions
+- Contributors are responsible for writing code compatible with the primary platforms listed in docs/README.md.
+- When contributed changes may affect more than one application, we request that all major applications be considered (OJS, OMP, and OPS).
+- The development team is happy to review contributed patches, but we have a limited amount of time to spend integrating patches with the codebase or modifying contributed code.
+If aspects of the code need work, we would rather inform the author and have them perform the modifications.

+For contributions that are distributed separately as patches or plugins:
+- If contributors haven't met the conditions above, they are welcome to distribute additional features as patches or plugins.
+However, the PKP team won't be able to provide support in this case.
+- If the option is available, coding a feature as a plugin is the preferred method.

 ---

 Now that you're up and running, learn more about the [application architecture](./architecture).